-Isaac’s work has been published in American Economic Journal: Macroeconomics and Journal of International Economics, a conditional acceptance at Econometrica, and revisions at The Journal of Political Economy and The Economic Journal.
-He has been awarded with several competitive grants, such as the Marie Curie Individual Fellowship from the European Commission, the British Academy Visiting Fellowship, and “La Caixa” Research Grant on Socioeconomic Wellbeing.
+Isaac’s work has been published in Econometrica, the Journal of Political Economy, the Economic Journal, the American Economic Journal: Macroeconomics, the Journal of International Economics, and the Review of Economic Dynamics.
+He has also been awarded several competitive grants, including the Marie Curie Individual Fellowship and a Starting ERC Grant from the European Commission, the British Academy Visiting Fellowship, and the “La Caixa” Research Grant on Socioeconomic Wellbeing.

 Download pdf